adrianprv/HKF-Memory-Hard-Key-Derivation-Function-Passwords/README.md

 There are 3 simple parts, obvious in source code too:

 1. Fast memory pool generator<br>
-The memory is generated progressively, so any further redesign of access involves recalculation.
-The generator starts with a cryptographic safe pseudorandom buffer and adds low entroy difussion, the speed is more important at this stage.
+The memory is generated iterative from previous row, so any further redesign of access involves recalculation.
+The generator starts with a cryptographic safe pseudorandom buffer and adds low entroy difussion.
+The speed is more important at this stage.

-2. Stir the memory pool<br>
+2. Scramble the memory pool<br>
+Swap bytes from  random rows, each row is affected.
 This will mitigate the risk of algorithm redesign to use less memory.

 3. Mix the final key with random values from the memory pool.<br>
-The final hash is obtained by combining the result with the output of a stream cipher, basically there is a strong encryption.
+The final hash is obtained by combining the result with the output of a stream cipher, which basically is an ireversible strong encryption.

-The beauty of this design is that any stream cipher can be used also any step can be configurated or improved.
+The beauty of this design is that any stream cipher can be used also any step can be configurated.
 In current version, on a single core of a first generation i7, a 256 bytes hash requires 3.5 seconds with 1Gb of memory and one million rounds.